awhite/sublime-smart-backspace/README.md

 ### Usage

-This plugin is automatically mapped to the `backspace` button. `backspace`'s original functionality can be accessed through `shift+backspace`
+This plugin is automatically mapped to the `backspace` button.
+Original functionality of `backspace` can be accessed through `shift+backspace`

 ---
 Requires Sublime Text 3